Banuvathyrr/Insights-to-the-Marketing-team-in-Food-Beverage-industry-/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### Results/ Findings
-**Demographic insights**
-- In the Codex survey, a total of 10,000 respondents participated across 10 cities.
-The survey saw a higher number of male respondents compared to female respondents.
-The higher number of male respondents might reflect gender trends in the food and beverage industry workforce or areas of interest that are currently male-dominated, such as certain sectors of food production or regulation.

-- Bangalore's Leading Position: The high number of respondents from Bangalore suggests a strong interest in the food and beverage industry, possibly due to its diverse culinary scene and vibrant restaurant and hospitality sector.
-Bangalore is known for its tech-savvy population, which may be more engaged in health, nutrition, and culinary trends.

-- Hyderabad and Mumbai: Both cities have rich culinary histories and thriving food and beverage industries.
-Hyderabad's famous cuisine and Mumbai's diverse food culture likely contribute to their high engagement levels in the survey.
-These cities may also have a higher concentration of professionals in the food and beverage industry, influencing the survey's relevance.

-- Chennai and Pune: Chennai is known for its traditional South Indian cuisine, while Pune has a growing food scene, with an emphasis on innovation and diverse food offerings.
-The interest from these cities might reflect their dynamic food industries and consumer interest in new food and beverage trends.

-- Kolkata and Ahmedabad: Known for their distinct culinary traditions, these cities' participation might indicate an interest in how traditional foods are represented in the Codex standards or a growing curiosity about global food trends and safety regulations.

-- Delhi: As the capital with a rich and varied food culture, Delhi's lower respondent rate could suggest either market saturation with surveys or a need for more targeted engagement strategies in the food and beverage sector.

-- Jaipur and Lucknow: With strong culinary traditions, these cities may have lower engagement due to a lesser focus on international food standards or a need for more awareness and education on Codex guidelines in the food and beverage sector.

-- Greater Awareness and Engagement: Tier 1 cities like Bangalore, Hyderabad, Mumbai, and Chennai typically have more access to information and media related to global food and beverage trends, including Codex standards.
-This increased awareness can lead to higher participation in relevant surveys.

-**Consumer Preference**
-- High Frequency of 2-3 Times a Week: The most popular consumption pattern is drinking beverages 2-3 times a week.
-This suggests that consumers enjoy beverages regularly but may still view them as an occasional treat rather than a daily necessity.
-This frequency may indicate that beverages are often consumed socially or as a complement to meals.

-- Online Ads Dominance: The highest number of respondents indicated exposure to marketing through online ads.
-This suggests that digital advertising is highly effective in reaching consumers, likely due to its widespread presence on social media platforms, search engines, and websites.
-Online ads offer precise targeting and personalization, making them a powerful tool for engaging specific audience segments.

-- Coca-Cola and Pepsi's leading positions highlight the importance of maintaining strong brand loyalty through consistent marketing and engagement with consumers.
-These brands should continue to innovate while preserving their core identities.

-- Codex and Sky 9 should focus on building brand recognition and expanding their market presence through unique value propositions and effective distribution strategies.

-**Top Vendors by Sales Amount**:
-- Onus Global Fulfillment: Contributed approximately 10% of the total sales amount.
-- Liola Home: Contributed approximately 7% of the total sales amount.
-- South Store: Contributed approximately 6.1% of the total sales amount.

-**Quantity Sold**:
-- The total quantity sold by Onus Global Fulfillment was 61,931 units, making up approximately 10% of the overall quantity sold.
-This was followed by OJCommerce, South Store, and Fulfillment Concepts in terms of quantity sold.

-**Order Volume by Month**:
-- The highest number of orders was recorded in March, followed by April, May, and January.

-**Total Sales by Manager**:
-Manager A: Highest sales amount of $41.81M, managing 179 vendors and 29,199 distinct items.
-Manager M: Total sales of 80.20K, managing 98 vendors and 7,770 distinct items.
-Manager J: Total sales of 2.10M, managing 29 vendors and 4,707 distinct items.
-Manager V: Total sales of 2.40M, managing 46 vendors and 4,571 distinct items.
-Manager N: Total sales of 153.04K, managing 61 vendors and 859 distinct items.
-Manager X: Total sales of 80.20K, managing 9 vendor and 294 distinct items.

-**Linear Trend Analysis**:
-There is a clear linear trend between the **count** of distinct **items**(item_id) and **total sales**, indicating that increasing the number of items significantly boosts total sales.
-In contrast, the count of vendors does not exhibit a linear trend with total sales, suggesting that simply increasing the number of vendors does not lead to a significant rise in sales
+**Demographic Insights:**
+- Survey Participation: The Codex survey included 10,000 respondents from 10 cities, with a higher number of male participants compared to female.
+This demographic trend may reflect gender imbalances in certain sectors of the food and beverage industry or interests.

+- City-Specific Engagement:
+Bangalore: Highest number of respondents, likely due to its diverse culinary scene and tech-savvy population engaged in health and nutrition trends.
+Hyderabad and Mumbai: Both cities have rich food cultures and a high concentration of food and beverage professionals, contributing to their high engagement.
+Chennai and Pune: Chennai’s traditional South Indian cuisine and Pune’s innovative food scene reflect strong local interest in food and beverage trends.
+Kolkata and Ahmedabad: Participation from these cities indicates interest in traditional foods and global food trends.
+Delhi: Lower respondent rate could suggest market saturation or the need for targeted engagement strategies.
+Jaipur and Lucknow: Strong culinary traditions but lower engagement, potentially due to lesser focus on international food standards.
+Tier 1 vs. Tier 2 Cities: Tier 1 cities generally show higher awareness and engagement with global food and beverage trends, including Codex standards, compared to Tier 2 cities.

+**Consumer Preferences:**
+- Consumption Frequency: Beverages are most commonly consumed 2-3 times a week, indicating they are a regular but not daily part of consumers' lives, often enjoyed socially or with meals.
+- Marketing Channels: Online ads are the most effective marketing channel, reaching consumers through digital platforms.
+This highlights the importance of targeted digital advertising in engaging with specific audience segments.
+- Consumption Situations:
+Sports/Exercise: High consumption of beverages during sports or exercise indicates a demand for hydration and energy products.
+Studying/Working: Beverages consumed during studying or working are chosen for their ability to enhance focus and productivity, highlighting the need for drinks that provide energy and concentration support.
+Energy and Focus: There is significant consumer interest in beverages that offer increased energy and focus, driven by busy lifestyles and the need for convenient solutions to boost cognitive performance.

+**Brand Penetration:**
+- Brand Reputation: Coca-Cola's strong reputation is a key factor in its popularity, reflecting consumer trust and the brand’s effective marketing and quality consistency.
+- Price Range Preference: The favored price range of ₹50-₹99 reflects a balance between affordability and perceived value, making products in this range appealing to consumers.

+**Reasons for Not Trying New Beverages:**
+- Health Concerns: Health-related concerns, including sugar content and artificial ingredients, prevent consumers from trying new beverages.
+- Availability: Limited local availability is a barrier to trying new products.
+- Caffeine Sensitivity: Some consumers avoid energy drinks due to their caffeine content, preferring beverages without stimulants.
+- Brand Perception and Desired Improvements:

+- Neutral Perception: Most brands are perceived neutrally, indicating a lack of strong emotional connection or differentiation.

+**Desired Improvements:**
+- Reduce Sugar Content: There is a strong consumer demand for healthier options with less sugar.
+- More Natural Ingredients: A preference for natural ingredients reflects a trend towards clean labeling and transparency.
+- Wider Range of Flavors: Consumers desire more flavor variety to cater to diverse tastes.
+- Interest in Natural or Organic Products: 50% of respondents are interested in natural or organic products, indicating a significant market segment that values health and sustainability in their beverage choices.
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### Recommendation
-1) **Focus on March Sales Peaks**:
-- Promotional Campaigns: Since March saw a significant increase in sales, consider running targeted promotional campaigns during this month to capitalize on the trend.
-- Stock Management: Ensure that inventory levels are adequate to meet the expected increase in demand in March.

-2) **Leverage Top Vendors**:
-- Partnership Development: Strengthen relationships with top vendors like Onus Global Fulfillment, Liola Home, and South Store to maintain and potentially increase their contribution to overall sales.
-- Vendor Incentives : Provide incentives or support to these vendors to encourage the introduction of new items or exclusive deals that could drive higher sales.

-3) **Optimize Product Offerings**:
-- Expand Item Range: Since there is a linear trend between the count of distinct items and total sales, increasing the variety of items offered could lead to higher sales.
-- Analyze Item Performance: Regularly review the performance of distinct items and focus on promoting high-performing items while reconsidering or discontinuing low-performing ones.

-4) **Monthly Sales Analysis**:
-- Seasonal Adjustments: Given the high order volumes in March, April, May, and January, plan for seasonal adjustments in inventory and marketing strategies to align with these peak months.
-- Continuous Monitoring: Use historical sales data to predict future trends and adjust sales strategies accordingly.

-5) **Enhance Vendor Management**:
-- Vendor Count vs. Item Count: The findings indicate that simply increasing the number of vendors does not significantly impact sales.
-Focus on increasing the count of distinct items from each vendor instead.
-- Performance Benchmarks: Establish performance benchmarks for vendors based on sales, item count, and other relevant metrics to ensure consistent performance across the board.

-6) **Sales and Item Correlation**:
-- Data-Driven Decisions: Utilize the clear correlation between item count and sales to make data-driven decisions on inventory management and product offerings.
-- Predictive Analytics: Implement predictive analytics tools to forecast the impact of adding new items on overall sales and adjust strategies accordingly.

-**Example Action Plan**
--  March Promotions: Launch a "Spring Sale" campaign every March, featuring discounts and special offers on popular items.
--  Vendor Partnerships: Schedule quarterly meetings with top vendors to discuss performance, introduce new products, and negotiate better terms.
--  Inventory Expansion: Conduct market research to identify new product categories that could be introduced to increase item variety and boost sales.
--  Performance Dashboards: Develop and regularly update Power BI dashboards that provide real-time insights into vendor and item performance for the sales team.
--  Training: Train the sales team on using data analytics tools to monitor performance and make informed decisions.

-By implementing these recommendations, the sales team at ABC eCommerce can effectively monitor and improve the performance of various vendors and items, ultimately driving higher sales and better customer satisfaction.
+To improve Codex's sales based on the survey findings, the marketing team can implement the following recommendations:

+**1. Enhance Brand Perception**
+Strengthen Brand Identity: Develop a clear and compelling brand narrative that differentiates Codex from competitors.
+Emphasize unique selling points and the benefits of Codex products.
+Promote Transparency: Highlight the use of natural ingredients and any health benefits prominently in marketing materials.
+Build trust by being transparent about product formulations and sourcing.
+**2. Address Health Concerns**
+Reduce Sugar Content: Reformulate products to lower sugar content and market these changes as a commitment to healthier options.
+Highlight Natural Ingredients: Emphasize natural ingredients and health benefits in product descriptions and advertising campaigns.
+Use clean labeling to appeal to health-conscious consumers.
+**3. Expand Product Range**
+Introduce New Flavors: Develop and launch a wider range of flavors to cater to diverse consumer preferences.
+Conduct market research to identify popular and emerging flavor trends.
+Offer Caffeine-Free Options: Provide alternatives to energy drinks with lower caffeine or caffeine-free options to appeal to consumers sensitive to stimulants.
+**4. Optimize Pricing and Distribution**
+Price Positioning: Ensure that pricing aligns with consumer expectations and perceived value.
+Consider offering promotions or discounts within the ₹50-₹99 price range to attract price-sensitive consumers.
+Improve Availability: Expand distribution channels to ensure products are available locally.
+Partner with retailers and explore online sales to increase accessibility.
+**5. Leverage Effective Marketing Channels**
+Digital Advertising: Continue to invest in online ads, focusing on targeted campaigns to reach specific consumer segments.
+Utilize social media, search engines, and websites for precise targeting.
+Content Marketing: Create engaging content that educates consumers about the benefits of Codex products, such as blog posts, videos, and social media updates.
+**6. Increase Engagement with Key Demographics**
+Targeted Campaigns for Tier 1 Cities: Focus marketing efforts on Tier 1 cities where there is higher awareness and engagement.
+Tailor messages to align with local trends and preferences.
+Educational Campaigns for Tier 2 Cities: Develop educational campaigns to raise awareness and interest in Codex standards and products in Tier 2 cities.
+**7. Enhance Customer Experience**
+Feedback Mechanisms: Implement channels for customers to provide feedback and suggestions.
+Use this information to continuously improve products and services.
+Loyalty Programs: Develop loyalty programs to reward repeat customers and encourage brand advocacy.
+**8. Focus on Key Consumption Situations**
+Sports and Exercise: Promote products that cater to sports and exercise needs, such as hydration and energy drinks, through partnerships with fitness influencers and events.
+Studying and Working: Market beverages that enhance focus and productivity to students and professionals, highlighting their benefits for improving cognitive performance.
+By implementing these recommendations, Codex can better align its marketing strategies with consumer preferences, address key concerns, and enhance its overall market presence.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### Dashboard
-- Check the dashboard here: https://mavenanalytics.io/project/17351
+- Check the dashboard here: